danielschnoll/TagUp-Challenge/README.md

-# TagUp Challenge
+# TagUp Coding Challenge 👨‍💻
 For TagUp's take home interview challenge

 ## Approach
-[/] I implemented a REST API skeleton with Flask route decorators, and specifying the accepted REST verbs with the `methods=` kwarg
+- [x] I implemented a REST API skeleton with Flask route decorators, and specifying the accepted REST verbs with the `methods=` kwarg
-[/] Added docstrings to standardize each function's readability and allow a new user to more easily understand the code [/] Dockerfile is included
+- [x] Added docstrings to standardize each function's readability and allow a new user to more easily understand the code
+- [x] Dockerfile is included

 Details from the TagUp challenge README
 ------------------------